drewsamsen/sr-cards-api/docs/cards.md

   "deckId": "uuid",
   "front": "string",
   "back": "string",
-  "status": "new | learning | review",
+  "state": 0,
+  "due": "timestamp | null",
+  "stability": 0,
+  "difficulty": 0,
+  "elapsed_days": 0,
+  "scheduled_days": 0,
+  "reps": 0,
+  "lapses": 0,
-  "reviewAt": "timestamp | null",
+  "last_review": "timestamp | null",
   "createdAt": "timestamp",
   "updatedAt": "timestamp",
   "deckName": "string"
 }
 ```

-## Card Status
+## Card State

-Cards have three possible status values:
+Cards have four possible state values:
-- `new`: Cards that have never been reviewed
+- `0`: New - Cards that have never been reviewed
-- `learning`: Cards that are currently being learned
+- `1`: Learning - Cards that are currently being learned
-- `review`: Cards that have been learned and are in the review cycle
+- `2`: Review - Cards that have been learned and are in the review cycle
+- `3`: Relearning - Cards that were previously learned but have been forgotten and are being relearned

+## FSRS Algorithm

+This API implements the Free Spaced Repetition Scheduler (FSRS) algorithm for optimizing review intervals.
+The following fields are used by the algorithm:

+- `stability`: A measure of how well the information is retained
+- `difficulty`: Reflects the inherent difficulty of the card content
+- `elapsed_days`: Days since the card was last reviewed
+- `scheduled_days`: The interval at which the card is next scheduled
+- `reps`: Total number of times the card has been reviewed
+- `lapses`: Times the card was forgotten or remembered incorrectly
+- `last_review`: The most recent review date, if applicable
+- `due`: Date when the card is next due for review (null for new cards)

 ## API Endpoints